 When Violet gets sick the children take her to Dr. Moores house.
 They all stay there while Violet is getting better.
 Dr. Moore contacts James Henry Alden to tell him his grandchildren are staying when him.
 In order for the children to not be scared Dr. Moore doesnt tell them who James is.
 James and Benny become good friends.
 All of children come to like “Mr. Henry”.
 When Violet is feeling better the children learn that “Mr. Henry” is their grandfather.
 He invites the children to come live with him and he even has the boxcar brought to his backyard so the children have a place to play.

-The children’s ingenuity extends beyond finding useful items; they also utilize the natural resources around them.
-They use a rock behind a waterfall as a makeshift refrigerator, showcasing their ability to adapt and make the most of their environment.
-Additionally, they utilize a nearby stream as a bathing area, further emphasizing their resourcefulness and ability to find practical solutions to everyday needs.
+The children’s innovative use of natural resources is also noteworthy.
+They utilize a rock behind a waterfall as a refrigerator, showcasing their ability to make do with what they have.
+Additionally, they make use of a nearby stream as a bath, demonstrating their adaptability and ability to find solutions to their basic needs.

 Get Your Essay